Ahmed-Fattahi/Ahmed-Fattahi/README.md

 <br>

-- A passionate Developer and IT specialist from .
+- A passionate Developer and IT specialist.
-- Interested in both software and hardware, as well as networking
+- Interested in both software and hardware, as well as networking.
 - I can speak English, German, French and Arabic.

 <br><br>